MA in Communication

 Public and Media Relations

-The concentration in public relations and media covers everything from pitching and planning, to budgeting and executing a comprehensive communication campaign.
+The concentration in public and media relations covers everything from pitching and planning to budgeting and executing a comprehensive communication campaign.
 Private companies, nonprofit organizations, and federal agencies all employ communication strategies and need employees knowledgeable in theory and practice.
 Students must complete at least three of the following electives:

 Code | Title | Credits |